 The Dallas freeway system is modeled after the hub-and-spoke style, similar to a wagon wheel.
 The downtown (innermost) freeway loop consists of parts of Interstate 30 on the south, Interstate 35E on the west, Spur 366 on the north, and Interstate 345 on the east.
 Surrounding that is the Lyndon B. Johnson loop, consisting of Interstate 635 and Interstate 20.
 The outermost freeway loop is the President George Bush Turnpike.

-Important Places In and Around Dallas
+Important Places in and Around Dallas and Fort Worth

 Reunion Tower is one of the most recognizable features of the Dallas skyline, standing 560 feet tall.
 It is located at 300 Reunion Blvd, Dallas, TX.
 The Tower's observation deck and rotating restaurant offer some of the most spectacular views of the city and surrounding area.

 The new football stadium in Arlington, TX is the largest domed stadium in the world.
-It is also the world’s largest column-free room and boasts one of the largest high definition video screens in the world, suspended over the field and spanning from 20 yard line to 20 yard line.
-Unfortunately, the stadium’s location makes it the only professional football stadium not serviced by any form of public transportation, so the only way to see a game live is by car, cab, or private shuttle.
+It is also the world's largest column-free room and boasts one of the largest high-definition video screens in the world, suspended over the field and spanning from 20 yard line to 20 yard line.
+Unfortunately, the stadium's location makes it the only professional football stadium not serviced by any form of public transportation, so the only way to see a game live is by car, cab, or private shuttle.

 If shopping is your sport of choice, Neiman Marcus's corporate headquarters and flagship store is located at 1618 Main Street, Dallas, TX.
 Named a Recorded Texas Historic Landmark in 1982, this lavish, upscale department store symbolizes the prosperity of Dallas and its successful retailing history.
 It is the last original department store still serving downtown Dallas.